Conrad Donaldson - Chairman of Friends' Council

 A restored gargoyle on the south side

 The Friends of Exeter Cathedral is an unincorporated association of members who have in common their sympathy with the objects of the Friends which are set out below.
 The Association was founded in 1929 by Charity Commissioners' Scheme, and is currently governed by a revised Constitution approved by the Charity Commissioners and dated 29 June 1992.
-The affairs of the Friends are managed by a Council consisting of the Dean of Exeter, one member nominated by the Dean & Chapter, fifteen members and the Honorary Treasurer elected at Annual General Meetings in accordance with the Constitution, and up to five members who may be co-opted by the Council itself.
+The affairs of the Friends are managed by a Council consisting of the Dean of Exeter, one member nominated by the Dean & Chapter, a minimum of eight members and the Honorary Treasurer elected at Annual General Meetings in accordance with the Constitution, and up to five members who may be co-opted by the Council itself.
 The Council has power to appoint sub-committees.
 No remuneration is paid to any member of Council.

 The Object of the Friends shall be to co-operate with the Dean and Chapter in furthering the religious and other charitable work of the Cathedral Church of St. Peter in Exeter by: